-Participating in such schemes demonstrates the Council's reputation as an organisation committed to fostering young talent.
+Participating in such schemes demonstrates the Councils reputation as a organisation committed to fostering young talent.
 It is hoped that this reputation, in turn, will help attract future applicants and retain existing employees.
 It also shows that we are a forward-thinking organisation, demonstrating a willingness to invest in the future of the planning profession recognising the need to have a valued and supported workforce whilst planning for the future.

-The graduate within Development Applications Team was a recent graduate who had struggled to find entry-level positions due to the competitive job market and COVID.
-Joining the Council through the Grad Plus scheme has given him the opportunity to gain hands-on experience, learn from experienced planners, and contribute meaningfully to live planning applications and take an active role in enforcement cases and offer support to members of the team by taking on tasks such as Certificate of Lawfulness.
+The graduate within Development Applications Team was a recent graduate who had struggled to find entry-level positions due to the competitive job market and Covid.
+Joining EDC through the Grad Plus scheme has given him the opportunity to gain hands-on experience, learn from experienced planners, and contribute meaningfully to live planning applications and take an active role in enforcement cases and offer support to members of the team by taking on tasks such as Certificate of Lawfulness.